agra-uni-bremen/revvis/readme.md

 ---------------------------------------

-Copyright (c) 2014 Robert Wille, Jannis Stoppe, Eleonora Schönborn, Kamalika Datta, and Rolf Drechsler
-University of Bremen, Germany
+Robert Wille, Jannis Stoppe, Eleonora Schönborn, Kamalika Datta, and Rolf Drechsler University of Bremen, Germany http://www.informatik.uni-bremen.de/agra/eng/revvis.php
-http://www.informatik.uni-bremen.de/agra/eng/revvis.php

-The software is intellectual property of the University of Bremen, Germany.
-You can freely redistritbute this software for non-comercial pruposes as long as it includes a reference to its orign.

-Use at your own risk!
-In no event shall the University of Bremen or the authors be liable for any damages whatsoever (including without limitation damages for loss of business profits, business interruption, loss of business information, or any other pecuniary loss) arising from the use of or inability to use the software, even if the the University of Bremen has been advised of the possibility of such damages.
+This software is licensed under the GPLv3 license.
+See the LICENSE file for details.

 If you have any questions feel free to contact us using revvis@informatik.uni-bremen.de